coreboot/coreboot/Documentation/releases/coreboot-4.18-relnotes.md

-Upcoming release - coreboot 4.18 release
+coreboot 4.18 release
 ========================================================================

-The 4.18 release is quite late, but is now planned for October 16, 2022.
+The 4.18 release was quite late, but was completed on October 16, 2022.

-In the past 4 months since the 4.17 release, the coreboot project has merged more than 1800 commits from over 200 different authors.
+In the 4 months since the 4.17 release, the coreboot project has merged more than 1800 commits from over 200 different authors.
 Over 50 of those authors submitted their first patches.

 Welcome and thank you to all of our new contributors, and of course the work of all of the seasoned contributors is greatly appreciated.